Privacy notice and policy

 Notice of Accessing, Collecting, Storing, Using and Disclosing Energy Usage Information

 Consistent with all legal and regulatory requirements, Peninsula Clean Energy treats all customer information as confidential and employs a combination of technology and standard practices to ensure that customer information is safeguarded from unauthorized access or exposure.
 This notice, as well as our companion Customer Confidentiality Policy and Advance Metering Infrastructure (AMI) Data Privacy and Security Policy, apply to our agency, its employees, agents, contractors, and affiliates.

 To standardize some of the rules regarding customer privacy, the California Public Utilities Commission (Commission) has issued “Rules Regarding Privacy and Security Protections for Energy Usage Data.”
 These rules prohibit us and other load-serving entities from releasing information that can reasonably be used to identify an individual customer (or a customer’s family, household, or residence) to a third party without the customer’s written consent, except as is necessary for us to:

 - Provide or bill for electrical power services

 - Provide services required by state or federal law or as specifically authorized by an order of the Commission

-- Plan, implement or evaluate energy management, demand response or energy efficiency programs under contract with PCE or under contract with the Commission
+- Plan, implement or evaluate energy management, demand response or energy efficiency programs under contract with Peninsula Clean Energy or under contract with the Commission

 - Provide personal information pursuant to a lawful warrant or court or law enforcement order, after prior notice to you unless such notice is prohibited by law